tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 *  <b>`use_locking`</b>: If True use locks for update operation.
 *  <b>`centered`</b>: If True, gradients are normalized by the estimated variance of the gradient; if False, by the uncentered second moment.
-Setting this to True may helps with training, but is slightly more expensive in terms of computation and memory.
+Setting this to True may help with training, but is slightly more expensive in terms of computation and memory.
+Defaults to False.
 *  <b>`name`</b>: Optional name prefix for the operations created when applying gradients.
 Defaults to "RMSProp".